Nicolas Perrenot de Granvelle

-Nicolas Perrenot de Granvelle (1486–1550) was a Burgundian politician who served as a close trusted adviser to Emperor Charles V. He was made suzerain of the imperial city of Besançon and held an influential position in the Netherlands.
+Nicolas Perrenot de Granvelle (Ornans, 1486 – Augsburg, 1550) was a Burgundian politician who served as a close trusted adviser to Emperor Charles V. He was made suzerain of the imperial city of Besançon and held an influential position in the Netherlands.
 From 1530 until his death he was one of the emperor's most trusted advisers in Germany.
 He was the father of the cardinal and politician Antoine Perrenot de Granvelle, also a leading Habsburg minister, and built the Palace Granvelle in Besançon.

-He was born in Ornans and died in Augsburg.

 Life

-In 1518 he became a lawyer and was called at the age of 34 years to the Parliament of the Free County of Burgundy.
+In 1518 he became a lawyer and was called at the age of 34 years to the Parlement of Dole.

 In 1519 Charles V was elected emperor at the age of 19 years.
 Nicolas Perrenot de Granvelle quickly became a closely trusted advisor and was appointed chancellor of the empire.
 His sons and sons-in-law (Granvelle family) went on to occupy prominent positions at the imperial court.